MicrosoftDocs/win32/desktop-src/direct3d10/d3d10-graphics-reference.md

 ---
-Description: 'The Direct3D 10 API is described in the following sections:' ms.assetid: ff729810-bd9d-4396-a6aa-bbeb558bd3fa
+description: 'The Direct3D 10 API is described in the following sections:' ms.assetid: ff729810-bd9d-4396-a6aa-bbeb558bd3fa
 title: Reference for Direct3D 10
 ms.topic: article